SayantanRohan/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-Many of the Chinese, Indian and U.S. adults has diabetes now, according to the Centers for Disease Control and Prevention.
-But by 2050, 98% of the Indian will be Diabetes patient.
-With this in mind, I have used Machine Learning to help us predict Diabetes
+4)	Many of the Chinese, Indian and U.S. adults has diabetes now according to the Centers for Disease Control and Prevention, these are the leading countries in terms of Diabetic patients.
+But by 2050, 98% of the Indians will suffer from diabetes.
+So I build a model where Machine Learning techniques have been used to help us predict Diabetes so that necessary steps can be taken as earliest as possible to prevent such deadly disease.